syed-md-faruq/api_data_insertion/README.md

-Getting data from an api and then inserting it into a database
+Getting data from a third party api and then inserting it into a database